snowjaguar625/angular_fire/docs/1-install-and-setup.md

 import { NgModule } from '@angular/core';
 import { AppComponent } from './app.component';
 import { AngularFireModule } from 'angularfire2';
-import { AngularFirestoreModule } from 'angularfire2/firestore';
+import { AngularFireDatabaseModule } from 'angularfire2/database';
 import { AngularFireAuthModule } from 'angularfire2/auth';
 import { environment } from '../environments/environment';